Authored by the expert who managed and guided the team behind the Senegal Property Pack

 So, is now a good time?

-Rather yes, January 2026 is a reasonable time to buy property in Dakar if you negotiate well and target the right neighborhoods.
+Rather yes, June 2026 is a good time to buy a property in Dakar if you buy selectively and negotiate below the first asking price.

 Is it smart to buy now in Dakar, or should I wait as of 2026?